Q. I have never published a book before, do you provide assistance/advice at all stages of production?

 Q. How long does it take to set a title up?

 This varies, depending upon the amount of work involved.
 Obviously, setting up a digital file is much quicker than scanning hard copy, and 50 pages received correctly laid out require less preparation than do 300 pages received with a double carriage return after every line and double spacing between every pair of sentences - all of which has to be stripped out manually.
 Except in the case of exceptionally complicated layouts, we anticipate a timescale of approximately 10 days from receipt of a digital file to sending a book to print.

 Q. How quickly can you print once an order has been received?

-Once the title is set up on the system we anticipate supplying print on demand titles within 3 days of the order being received.
+Once the title is set up on our website we anticipate supplying print on demand titles within 3 days of the order being received.

 Q. Who controls the right to print?

 Q. Can I make changes to the book?